0jewell/prism/docs/Guides/Strict-typing.md

 ### Getting component data

-You can get full type check support when asking for a data using a typed component:
+You can get full type check support when asking for data using a typed component:

 ```luau linenums="8" hl_lines="8"
 local entity = world:spawn()